currawong-project/libcw/notes.md

 ### TODO:

+- The following two tasks need more consideration.
+As it is variables assume that aggregate types are destroyed on exit.
+This is very convenient.
+Consider using 'symbols' to represent strings, consider adding a 'const-string' type to eliminate memory allocation of string assignment
   - Memory allocation of all non-integral types should be the responsibility of the the processor instances this includes strings.
 Change the built-in string type to be a const string and make it the responsibility of the proc instances with 'string' var's to handle alloc and dealloc of strings.

+  - String assignment is allocating  memory:
+     See: `rc_t _val_set( value_t* val, const char* v ) cwFlowTypes.cpp line:464.`

+- DONE Presets do not work for hetergenous networks.

 - Add a proc class flag: 'top-level-only-fl' to indicate that a processor cannot run as part of a poly.
 Any processor that calls a global function, like 'network_apply_preset()' must run a the top level only.

-- Eliminate the value() custom proc_t function and replace it by setting a 'delta flag' on the variables that change.
+- Consider eliminating the value() custom proc_t function and replace it by setting a 'delta flag' on the variables that change.
 Optionally a linked list of changed variables could be implemented to avoid having to search for changed variable values - although this list might have to be implemented as a thread safe linked list.

+- value() should return a special return-code value to indicate that the value should not be updated and distinguish it from an error code - which should stop the system.

-- Allow proc's to send messages to the UI.
+- DONE: Allow proc's to send messages to the UI.
 Implementation: During exec() the proc builds a global list of variables whose values should be passed to the UI.
 Adding to the list must be done atomically, but removing can be non-atomic because it will happen at the end of the network 'exec' cycle when no proc's are being executed.
 See cwMpScNbQueue push() for an example of how to do this.

 - Allow min/max limits on numeric variables.

-- Add a 'doc' string-list to the class desc.
+- DONE: Add a 'doc' string-list to the class desc.

-- Try using adding 'time' type and 'cfg' types to a 'log:{...}' stmt.
+- Add 'time' type and 'cfg' types to a 'log:{...}' stmt.

 - print_network_fl and print_proc_dict_fl should be given from the command line.
   (but it's ok to leave them as cfg flags also)